ImperialCollegeLondon/ReCoDE-home/docs/contribute.md

 We reserve the right to decide if your suggestion fits into what we are trying to accomplish with ReCoDE - a variety of representative projects and also a variety of programming languages and tools.
 Please have a look at the existing [Exemplars](https://imperialcollegelondon.github.io/ReCoDE-home/exemplars/) to get inspired.

 ### Size

 We are looking for fairly concise projects.
-The code should not exceed several hundred lines.
+The code should not exceed 500 lines of code.
 We have found out the hard way that creating a comprehensive annotation for a large project can get out of hand quickly.
 A new student should be able to get through the exemplar in one week - anything longer may be somewhat daunting and demotivating.

+!!! example "New vs existing code "

+    Students may pitch a project that they have already worked on before.
+That is absolutely fine - you can reuse an existing code if the license permits.
+You will use the allocated time to refactor, annotate and experiment with media.

+    Other students may be pitching with just an idea.
+This can be more difficult, so the size of the codebase should be scaled appropriately.

 ## Essential elements of an exemplar

-* code in a comprehensive GitHub repository
+1. Code in a comprehensive GitHub repository
-* annotation in markdown including:
+2. Annotation in Markdown or a code notebook including:
-  * step-by-step explanations
+  * Step-by-step explanations
-  * reasoning including good and bad decisions
+  * Reasoning including good and bad decisions
-  * links to suitable external materials
+  * Links to suitable external materials
-  * images/videos/storyboards... and anything creative
+  * Images/videos/storyboards... and anything creative

 !!! abstract ""